kubeflow/blog/_posts/2020-08-01-data-science-meets-devops.md

 ## Computing Diffs

 To compute the diffs we just write lambdas that do exactly what we want.
-So in this case we wrote two lambas
+So in this case we wrote two lambdas:

 1. The [first lambda](https://github.com/kubeflow/code-intelligence/blob/faeb65757214ac93259f417b81e9e2fedafaebda/Label_Microservice/go/cmd/automl/pkg/server/server.go#L109) determines whether we need to retrain based on the age of the most recent model
 2. The [second lambda](https://github.com/kubeflow/code-intelligence/blob/faeb65757214ac93259f417b81e9e2fedafaebda/Label_Microservice/go/cmd/automl/pkg/server/server.go#L49) determines whether the model needs to be updated by comparing the most recently trained model to the model listed in a config map checked into source control.